attilammagyar/js80p/README.md

     sudo apt-get install libxcb1 libxcb-render0 libcairo2 zenity kdialog

-Note that if you want to run the 32 bit version of JS80P on a 64 bit system, then you will have to install the 32 bit version of the libraries, for example:
+**Note**: if you want to run the 32 bit version of JS80P on a 64 bit system, then you will have to install the 32 bit version of the libraries, for example:

     sudo apt-get install libxcb1:i386 libxcb-render0:i386 libcairo2:i386 zenity kdialog